fieldtrip/website/example/nirs_layout.md

 ## Split the oxy- and deoxyhemoglobin into separate layouts

-If you have a layout that already combines the oxy and deoxy channels in a particular way (e.g. overlapping) and you want to change it (e.g. into side-by-side), you can use the following code to split the different channels again.
+If you have a layout that already combines the oxy and deoxy channels in a particular way (e.g., overlapping) and you want to change it (e.g., into side-by-side), you can use the following code to split the different channels again.

     layout_channel_O2Hb = layout_channel_v2; % start with a copy of the combined one